 Quite aptly, St Martin’s Theatre, home of the long-running play, The Mousetrap, was London’s first West End theatre to host performances after lockdown as producers thanked theatregoers for their ongoing support of The Mousetrap

 See the World’s longest running play with The Mousetrap Theatre Breaks in London

 Agatha Christie’s murder- mystery is as much a “Must See” for visitors to London as the London Eye, Buckingham Palace, Trafalgar Square or the Tower of London.

-Then a policeman arrives to warn the group that a murderer is heading their way.
-The sudden death of one of the characters has everyone pointing fingers, but it soon becomes clear that all is not what it seems to be and that everyone is a suspect.
+The Mousetrap is set in a country house hotel run by a young couple – Mollie and Giles Ralston.
+During a particularly wintery night five guests arrive to find themselves snowed in with no means of anyone getting in or out.
+So, it comes as a surprise to all when a policeman manages to battle through the snow drifts and arrives to warn the group that a murderer is heading their way.
+The sudden death of one of the guests has everyone pointing fingers, but it soon becomes clear that all is not what it seems to be and that everyone is a suspect.

 That The Mousetrap is still going, after so many years, is of no surprise.
 The quality of the writing and the acting is excellent.
 Whilst the cast do great homage to the Dame of Suspense they also make sure that a modern audience will enjoy the story, just as much as the original audiences, over a half a century ago.

 Theatre : St Martin’s Theatre, West Street, London, WC2H 8DP

 Nearest Tube: Leicester Square on the Piccadilly and Northern lines

 A recent first visit to The Mousetrap was an interesting experience.